Super Scope 6: Blastris

-Blastris A

-Blastris A is loosely based on the popular Tetris game.
+Blastris A is loosely based on Tetris.
 It can be played by either one or two players.
 The playing field is a box seven rows high and ten columns across.
 Above the playing field on the right is a box with five darkened lights.
 Below the playing field is the status bar.
 The status bar displays the current score, level, and number of shots available.
 Various configurations of blocks scroll from left to right and stop upon hitting the wall or another block.
 Blocks can be destroyed by being shot.
 The player gets two shots per block that appears; one can choose whether to use them in that block or save them for later.
 Upon filling a vertical line with blocks, the line disappears and the remaining blocks to the left shift one position to the right.
 The player must clear five lines in order to progress to the next level.
 The game ends when any row is filled with ten blocks and reaches the far left side of the screen.

-Blastris B

 Blastris B plays more like Sega's Columns.
 Single multi-colored blocks are dropped in random locations, and the player must arrange blocks in rows, columns, or diagonal lines of the same color.
 Shooting the falling blocks makes them change color.
 Some blocks' colors are unchangeable, indicated by their metallic borders and the noise that results from shooting them (a metallic clang).
 The player can choose between a stage-based game mode (which involves a set number of blocks on the bottom level that the player must eliminate), or a single nonstop game mode.